tddg/tddg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Data Science and Computer Science at UVA
+subtitle: Assistant Professor at the University of Virginia

 profile:
   align: right